The silence of the doctor matched the darkness on the screen. He kept moving the wand around but darkness looks the same from every angle.

 And she came.
-She packed her bags and drove 500 miles into the night to come and stand in the middle of all its darkness, a single candle to two blackened wicks, sharing her light by sharing our darkness.
+She packed her bags and drove 500 miles into the night to come and stand in the middle of all its darkness, a single candle to two black and brittle wicks, sharing her light by sharing our darkness.
 It didn’t feel better when she arrived.
 It felt more.
 She wasn’t there to take away the pain.
 She was there to help us walk into it headlong.
 She came as a pallbearer and crawled underneath the crushing weight of a death too small for a casket.
 And there, in the middle of that godawful night, my wife descended into hell with a husband and mother flanking her sides, trying their best to shield her, to absorb as much of the fire as possible, as the misoprostol-induced labor sent high volts of dark energy convulsing through her body.
 Not long before dawn, she finally gave birth to a terrible stream of death.

 Once we had received Kadence’s death into this world, the three of us sat together in the large wake of a little life and remained, weeping, passing around the bitter cup he delivered to us.
 We drank as much of the moment as we could before the swell moved out from beneath us toward a sinking horizon, opposite the one we had to continue to face.
 It was hard to leave that moment, watching an entire future swept into a faceless past, but the moment had to be buried in our memory so that Kadence could begin to live in our memory.

 Many refuse to give life to the dead in their memory because they refuse to bury the moment of death in their memory.
 They live in the moment forever, forgetting life altogether, redefining the life they loved by the death they hate.
 Death haunts their memory, while the dead stand at the door and knock, carrying armfuls of shared stories in buckets of light, only wishing to be shared again, to shine again.
 But no son of mine is going to be left out for dead, homeless to my heart.
-His name is Kadence, not Miscarriage, and he will be remembered as he is, the image of God, the reflection of eternal life that continues to shine in the light of God’s love.
+His name is Kadence, not Miscarriage, and he will be remembered as he is, the image of the living God, the reflection of eternal life that continues to shine in the light of God’s love.